WIC: Conferences and Trainings

 Dates and Locations

-This training is a continuing education opportunity for WIC Breastfeeding Peer Counselors.
+This training is a continuing education opportunity for WIC Breastfeeding Peer Counselors and their managers.

 Dates and Locations